MegaKnytes/DecisionTable/README.md

 To use these packages, you must add a repository to your gradle project.

 - **Step 1**: Gradle Repository Setup
-    - Add the following sections into your repositories `build.dependencies.grade` file:
+    - Add the following sections into your repositories `build.dependencies.gradle` file:
         ```
           ...